frieda-huang/csye7230/searchagent/colpali/README.md

 ## Improvement

+-   Loading the model takes quite some time
 -   Extract text from PDFs and use LLM to generate summary for each file
 -   Use approximate search
 -   Improve memory efficiency by dividing each embedding into sub-vectors.